-Endometriosis occurs when endometrial cells -- the cells that make up the lining of the uterus -- travel outside the uterus to other parts of the body.
+Endometriosis occurs when endometrial cells, the cells that make up the lining of the uterus, travel outside the uterus to other parts of the body.
 Even though these cells no longer reside within the uterus, they are still stimulated by a woman's reproductive hormones and shed blood during menstruation each month.
 Blood from these cells causes deposits to accumulate and form scar tissue, which can be painful.
-Endometriosis affects 2 - 10% of American women of childbearing age and 30 - 40% of women with infertility.
+Endometriosis affects 10% of American women of childbearing age and up to 90% of women with infertility.
 It is one of the main causes of infertility in women.

 Signs and Symptoms

-Many women with endometriosis have no symptoms, and they often don't find out they have it until they have problems trying to conceive.
+Many women with endometriosis have no symptoms, and they often do not find out they have it until they have problems trying to conceive.
 The most common symptoms include the following:

 - Pelvic pain, especially during menstruation